Hyperbolic non-Abelian semimetal: Supercell method

 We finally tackle the particular case of $m=0$, where Fig.~\ref{fig:evol} suggests a higher-dimensional nodal manifold, and Fig.~\ref{fig:dos_scaling} indicates an altered scaling of the density of states.
 For this choice of the mass parameter, an additional sublattice symmetry $\mathcal{S}$ arises, which leaves the six-dimensional momentum $\boldsymbol{k}$ invariant ($M_{\mathcal{S}}=\mathbbm{1}_6$).
 It acts on the Hilbert space by a unitary matrix:

 and that flips the sign of energy:

 Since $\mathcal{S}$ anticommutes with $\mathcal{P}^\mathrm{E}\mathcal{T}$ (i.e., the ``sublattice parity is odd'' per the terminology of Ref.~\cite{Bzdusek:2017}), the Hamiltonian $H_{\boldsymbol{k}}^{(2,1)}$ belongs to nodal class $\textrm{DIII}$ at $m=0$.
-The sublattice symmetry thereby reduces the codimension for node formation to $\mathfrak{d}=2$~\cite{Bzdusek:2017}, which implies that the nodal manifold becomes four-dimensional in BZ$^{(2,1)}$ (so that it completely fills the three-dimensional projection in the $m=0$ panel of Fig.~\ref{fig:evol}), and the DOS scaling turns into $\rho(E) = \int \mathrm{d}^2k_\perp \delta(E - v |k_\perp|) \propto E$ where we integrate over the two directions locally perpendicular to the nodal manifold.
+The sublattice symmetry thereby reduces the codimension for node formation to $\mathfrak{d}=2$~\cite{Bzdusek:2017}, which implies that the nodal manifold becomes four-dimensional in BZ$^{(2,1)}$ (so that it completely fills the three-dimensional projection in the $m=0$ panel of Fig.~\ref{fig:evol}).
+Assuming again the linear dispersion in the two direction perpendicular to the nodal manifold, the expect DOS scaling is $\rho(E) = \int \mathrm{d}^2k_\perp \delta(E - v |k_\perp|) \propto E$.
 This theoretical prediction is consistent with the observed drop in the numerically extracted exponent visible in Fig.~\ref{fig:dos_scaling}.